 Image: AP Photo/Manish Swarup

-So far this monsoon season landslides and flash floods have claimed at least 91 lives in six north Indian states and disrupted millions more.
+This monsoon season, landslides and flash floods have claimed dozens of lives and disrupted millions more.

-Schools and colleges were closed and converted into disaster relief camps after the record monsoon rains led to massive waterlogging, road caves-in, collapsed homes, and gridlocked traffic in large parts of northern India.
+Schools and colleges had to be closed and converted into disaster relief camps after record monsoon rains led to massive waterlogging, road caves-in, collapsed homes, and gridlocked traffic in large parts of northern India.

 Catastrophic Flooding Swamps Vermont